Becca Cosmetics Is Going Out of Business (Here's the One Thing I'm Stocking up on While I Can)

 Tap it over bare skin or on top of makeup as a finishing step.
 I typically apply it to my cheekbones, along the temples of my forehead, down the bridge of my nose and on the inner corners of my eyes to finish.
 Sometimes I’ll pat a little on my lids for a glossy look when I can’t be bothered with eyeshadow.

 The portable packaging fits easily into your palm and any makeup bag.
 Where it loses a couple points is the amount of product in each twist-up tube (especially given the rate at which I use it).
-I say this as a precaution for the likely future addiction you’ll have to this highlighter.
+Excuse me, I'm going to go order more now.